Where everything's made with love

 Sharing is caring!

-That is a homemade Sloppy Joe—the best you'll ever eat.
-I grew up in the Ozzie and Harriet - Father Knows Best era.
+That's how you make a homemade Sloppy Joe—the best you'll ever eat.
+I grew up in the Ozzie and Harriet—Father Knows Best era.
 June Cleaver-type moms cooked in kitchens with linoleum floors, metal cabinets, and Formica tables with chrome legs.

 I was a skinny, nerdy kid who lived for my dad's company picnic every Fourth of July.
 I reveled in wearing my baggy old orange bathing suit with white bias-tape shoulder ties from morning until bedtime.

-There was a pint-size cabin with electricity, and all the company wives brought food.
+There was a pint-sized cabin with electricity, and all the company wives brought food.
 Just outside the cabin door was a shanty-like picnic area constructed of tall fence posts and chicken wire, shaded by a jungle of five-leaf ivy.
-There had to be mosquitos, ticks, and flies, but if there were, I don't remember any.
+There had to be mosquitoes, ticks, and flies, but if there were, I don't remember.

 There were all kinds of salads and pickles, potato chips, pies, and cakes, but my favorite was the electric roaster full of Blanche Matthews' sloppy joes!
-Blanche's husband, Merle, was the lumber company president.
+Blanche's husband, Merle, was the president of the lumber company.
 I'm sure Blanche used vegetables to stretch the hamburger, the thrifty woman she was.

 That time was decades before cell phones, and I don't think I ever saw a single photo from those treasured summer days, but the images in my child's mind are indelible.